chieunhatnang/easyLinuxGUI/README.md

 # easyLinuxGUI
 # Description
-This tool provide an easy way to install GUI and VNC Server on Linux server.
+This tool provides an easy way to install GUI and VNC Server on Linux server.
 No command needed, very noob friendly.

 For one who is curious, this tool installs:
 - XFDE4.